Before they’re taught arithmetic, children will not give their assent to utter nonsense; afterwards, they will.

 About the Author

-Erich Zeller is the Manager of Instructional Consulting at MIND Research Institute.
+Erich Zeller is the Instructional Designer for the Product Team at MIND Research Institute.
 Follow him on Twitter @ErichZeller1.